lightforever/mlcomp/docs/grid_search.rst

     Each config in the folder must be a valid yml file.

-    File structure: the same as in 4.
+    File structure is the same as in number 4.

 4. _file: list of files

-    an example:
+    for example,

     ::

         _file: [file1.yml]

-    File structure: an ordinary dictionary, an example:
+    File structure is an ordinary dictionary.
+For example,

     ::